Welcome To Bernadette Miller's Website

-Bernadette Miller was born in Newark, New Jersey, but grew up in Crisfield, Maryland, a small town on the Lower Eastern Shore.
+Bernadette Miller was born in Newark, New Jersey, but grew up in a small town on Maryland's Lower Eastern Shore.
 She graduated from the University of Maryland with a Bachelor of Arts degree in drama intending to become an actress and moved to New York City.
 She studied at the American Academy of Dramatic Arts and with private acting coaches, appeared in some off-Broadway productions and Summer Stock, and finally obtained an Actor's Equity card, permitting her to join the actors union.

-Her first published story, "Crumbling," about her stepfather's mother in a nursing home, appeared in Firelands Arts Review, Firelands College, Ohio.
-Since then, her stories have appeared in numerous literary magazines including, The University of Portland Review, Reflect, Enigma, Calliope (Roger Williams College, Rhode Island); Skylark, Purdue University; Blister & Burn, (Scars Publications anthology); Jewish Currents, and The Binnacle (University of Maine at Machias.)
-Some of her stories published online: Pulse, The Copperfield Review, The Moonwort Review, and The Pink Chameleon.
+Her first published short story, "Crumbling," about her stepfather's mother in a nursing home, appeared in Firelands Arts Review (Bowling Green State University, Huron, Ohio).
+Since then, her short stories have appeared in over forty literary magazines including, The University of Portland Review, Calliope (Roger Williams College, Rhode Island); Skylark, (Purdue University); Jewish Currents, and The Binnacle (University of Maine at Machias.)
+Some of her short stories published online: Pulse, The Copperfield Review, The Moonwort Review, and The Pink Chameleon.
 Bernadette is a member of the Authors Guild and the Women's National Book Association.
 She's been interviewed on Manhattan Neighborhood Network, New York's Channel 34, and read her story, "A Perfect Relationship," published by Slugfest Ltd. She's been a featured reader at the Beaux Arts Society, The Orange Bear pub, and various Manhattan pubs, and still resides in New York--the city she loves.